edjafarov/PromisePipe/README.md

 PromisePipe().custom(arg1, ..., argN)
 ```

+###Transitions
+If the PromisePipe live on several environments you should describe how to pass the message between environments.
+Following methods are built for that.

+###PromisePipe.envTransition(from, to, handler)

+###PromisePipe.execTransitionMessage(message)

 ###Pipe
 Is a function that returns a promise.
 First argument is a data, second is a context.
 While `data` behaves the same way as in Promises `context` is passing thorough whole chain of promises.